Some DJs earn what is known as “the big bucks.” I’m talking six figures, ladies and gentlemen.

 If you don’t, people will walk out because they’re not having fun…and no one likes an angry crowd of people!
 One could argue that nightclub DJs make more because they have faster turnarounds.

-I know of club DJs that travel to different states every weekend to play music.
+I know of club DJs who travel to different states every weekend to play music.
 They are required to have their own equipment, but they don’t have to buy a plane ticket because the nightclub pays for it.

 This is why I’ve seen DJs charging between $750 – $1,500 per night in big cities like San Francisco for their services.
 I’m sure that the club owners are making a killing by charging each person an average of $10 -$20 per person to get in the door, but this is another story entirely!